 When you’ve selected your key metrics, it’s time to think about how you want to present the data so your boss or client will better understand their investment.

 DashThis allows you to plug your Facebook ads account to generate monthly reports.
-We gather all the data from your Facebook ads account into one piece, allowing you to easily see your Facebook ad campaign results, which tells you how to improve your overall social marketing strategy.
+We gather all the data from your Facebook ads account into one piece, allowing you to easily see your Facebook ad campaign results, which tells you how to improve your overall strategy across your marketing channels.

 Step 1: Choose one of our preset templates from the Facebook ads dashboard to campaign performance and social media advertising.